Cutthroat Island: Plot

 Dawg pursues the Morning Star in his own ship, the Reaper.
-Morgan directs hers toward a coral reef and a gale.
-Shaw manages to determine the location of Cutthroat Island with his and Morgan's map pieces, but is caught and thrown in the brig.
-During the storm, Reed sends a carrier pigeon revealing their location to Ainslee.
-Scully leads a mutiny, marooning Morgan and those loyal to her in a boat.
+Morgan directs hers toward a coral reef and a gale to shake her pursuers off.
+Shaw manages to piece together the location of Cutthroat Island with his and Morgan's piece but is caught and thrown in the brig.
+During the storm, Reed secretly sends a carrier pigeon revealing their location to Ainslee.
+Meanwhile, most of the crew, led by the treacherous boatswain Scully, mutinies and maroons Morgan and those loyal to her in a boat.
 The tide takes them straight to Cutthroat Island.

-As Morgan goes after the treasure, Shaw escapes and steals the last piece from Dawg.
+As Morgan goes after the treasure, Shaw steals the last map piece from Dawg.
 Shaw falls into quicksand and Morgan, realizing he has the piece, frees him.
-Together, they find the treasure, only for it to be stolen by Dawg, forcing them to jump off a cliff into the sea.

-After regaining consciousness, Shaw finds Reed, who leads him into a trap set by Dawg, Ainslee and Scully, who have joined forces and intend to split the treasure, with Ainslee intending to pardon the pirates by re-classifying them as privateers.
-As Shaw is captured and they make their way out to sea with the gold, Morgan sneaks aboard the Morning Star and retakes it from Scully and the mutineers, throwing them overboard to swim back to Cutthroat Island, while overpowering Captain Trotterwho has become disappointed by Ainslee's actions.
+Together they find the treasure, only for it to be stolen by Dawg, forcing them to jump off a cliff into the tide.
+After regaining consciousness, Shaw finds Reed, who leads him into a trap set by Dawg, Ainslee, and Scully, who have joined forces and intend to split the treasure.
+As Shaw is captured and they make their way out to sea with the gold, Morgan sneaks aboard the Morning Star and retakes it from Scully and the mutineers.

-Dawg deduces that Morgan has retaken control of Morning Star.
-He convinces Ainslee to hang Shaw from the yardarm of Reaper, causing the Morning Star crew to act prematurely.
+The crew then tries to sneak attack the Reaper, but Dawg counterattacks.
 A sea fight ensues, during which Shaw escapes and Ainslee, his men, and Reed are killed by cannon fire.
-Realizing his future in the army is over, Captain Trotter saves Mr. Blair by killing a fellow soldier before turning on the rest of his remaining comrades, while Mr. Glasspoole tricks Snelgrave into entangling himself in the anchor then dropping it to the depths.
-Morgan boards the Reaper and blows out the ship's bottom to get to the treasure.
-She then kills Dawg in a duel and saves Shaw from the sinking Reaper.
+Morgan boards the Reaper and blows out the ship's bottom.
+She then duels Dawg while Shaw gets trapped below in rapidly rising water with the treasure.
+Morgan kills Dawg with a cannon and saves Shaw, forced to abandon the treasure to escape the sinking ship.

 Morgan had attached a marker barrel to the treasure beforehand, allowing them to retrieve it, and the newly rich crew sets sail for Madagascar.

 Cast

-In addition, Angus Wright plays Captain Trotter (lieutenant in the film's dialogue), while the film's director, Renny Harlin, has an uncredited cameo as a pirate with a rifle.
+In addition, Angus Wright plays Captain Trotter (lieutenant in the film's dialogue), while the film's director, Renny Harlin, has an uncredited cameo as a pirate with a musket.